 Cornea and External Disease

-Dr. Malcolm Magovern is a specialist in Cornea and External Disease, as well as a specialist in cataract / lens implant surgery and complex surgical procedures involving the anterior segment of the eye.
+The cornea is the clear, dome-like structure on the front of the eye through which we see.
+Corneas can be damaged through inflammation, degeneration, allergies, infections, injuries and inherited dystrophies.
+Daniel P. Greene, M.D. is a specialist in Cornea and External Disease, as well as a specialist in cataract / lens implant surgery and complex surgical procedures involving the anterior segment of the eye.

 Diabetic Eye Disease

 Diabetes mellitus is the leading cause of new cases of legal blindness in working age Americans.
 The doctors of Richmond Eye Associates perform extensive comprehensive eye examinations to check for all possible ocular complications of diabetes mellitus.